mitchell-reynolds/mitchell-reynolds.github.io/_posts/2021-10-12-Review-Really-Short-History.md

 ---
-title: Review: A Really Short History of Nearly Everything
+title: "Review: A Really Short History of Nearly Everything"
 ---

 I recently finished Bill Bryson's *A Really Short History of Nearly Everything*.
 This book wasn't very good, and I wouldn't recommend it.
 However, I learned some useful things both at the meta and object levels, which I will relay in bullet point form.